valhalla/valhalla-docs/add-routing-to-a-map.md

 The `center: [41.8758,-87.6189]` parameter sets the center point of the map, in decimal degrees, in Chicago, Illinois.

 The next line sets the `zoom` level, which is like a map scale or resolution, where a smaller value shows a larger area in less detail, and a larger zoom level value depicts smaller area in great detail.

-The `scene: L.Mapzen.BasemapStyles.BubbleWrap` line sets the style used for the map.
-In this case, it is Mapzen's all-purpose stylesheet called BubbleWrap.
-You can modify the `scene:` parameter to point to a scene hosted at a different URL or a local file.

 4. Save your edits and refresh the browser.
 You should see a gray canvas with zoom controls and a Leaflet attribution in the bottom corner.